zachalig/ugamarcomm-gitbook/processes/updating-sso-for-uga-websites-and-services.md

 ### Pantheon Dashboard

-* Contact Pantheon and send them the Stage Metadata URL
+* Contact Pantheon support and send them the Stage Metadata URL for SAML SSO (above).

 ### WordPress Websites

+==NOTE: This section is out of date as of February 2025.==

+_TODO: Update with simplified process_

 * Submit an SSO integration ticket to EITS through uga.teamdynamix.com
 * They will send a testable link using the stage metadata